vivienrauch/Python-Essentials-Portfolio-Project/README.md

 # __Testing__

-During testing I got errors mostly about the whitespaces due to the ascii graphics I used in the game.
+The testing came back with errors regarding the ASCII arts that I used: *invalid escape sequence*, *line too long* and *whitespace* issues.
+I went in the code and corrected the issues that didn't mess up the output of the ASCII art, but there are some that remained.
 Other than that, I got a few long lines.

 ![testing](docs/pep8tester.jpg)